Homeopathy Founder Statue.

 To merit a statue in Washington, DC, it helps to have friends in high places.
 In the case of Christian Hahnemann, his friends were the highest possible: William and Ida McKinley, the popular President and First Lady of the United States.

 The monument is as fancy as any in Washington.
-A bronze statue of Hahnemann sits in scholarly robes, lost in deep thought, under a half dome of colorful mosaic tiles.
+A bronze statue of Hahnemann by famous sculptor Charles Henry Niehaus sits in scholarly robes, lost in deep thought, under a half dome of colorful mosaic tiles.
 The statue is flanked by benches, bronze plaques depicting Hahnemann's life story, and symbols of wisdom, instruction, and strength.
 The inscription declares that he was "Leader of the Great Medical Reformation of the Nineteenth Century."
 A carved dolphin spews water into a fluted fountain.

-The monument would have been visible from the White House, but President McKinley didn't have long to enjoy it.
-He was assassinated the following year.
+The monument would have been a short walk from the White House, but President McKinley didn't have long to enjoy it; he was assassinated only a year after its dedication.
+McKinley, unlike Hahnemann, never got a statue in Washington, but Charles Henry Niehaus did sculpt the statue for his Ohio tomb.

 Roadside Presidents App for iPhone.
 Find this attraction and more: museums, birthplaces, graves of the Chief Execs, first ladies, pets, assassins and wannabes.
 Prez bios and oddball trivia.
 Available on the App Store.